 STRESS BAKING THERAPY FACTOR: SHARE THE WEALTH.
 Eating for luck and prosperity is extremely appealing and this dish is not only relatively easy, it’s sort of healthy and rather delicous.
 I’ve often had people over for New Year’s Day football extravaganzas and had a table laden with a bunch of lucky foods.
 Why have one lucky dish when you can have 8?
 Multiply that good fortune and share the wealth!
 Happy New Year, my friends.
 May 2013 bring you good luck, fortune and a wealth of happiness.

 1 medium onion, diced

-½ cup diced ham (or a smoked ham hock or 4 bacon sliced diced)
+½ cup diced ham (or a smoked ham hock or 4 thick slices bacon, diced)

 3 large garlic cloves, minced

 ¾ teaspoon kosher salt